Functional Shoulder Instability

 What is the difference between functional and structural shoulder instability?

-Functional shoulder instability is mainly related to poor muscle control and movement quality.
-Structural instability is more likely to involve damage to the labrum, ligaments, or bone after trauma.
+Functional shoulder instability is mainly related to poor muscle control, timing, proprioception, and movement quality.
+Structural instability is more likely to involve damage to the labrum, ligaments, capsule, or bone after trauma.

 Can functional shoulder instability cause pain?

 Yes.
-It can cause pain during lifting, reaching, sport, gym work, or repeated overhead activity, especially when the shoulder muscles are not controlling the joint well.
+Functional shoulder instability can cause pain during lifting, reaching, sport, gym work, or repeated overhead activity.
+Pain often occurs when the shoulder muscles do not control the ball-and-socket joint well during movement.

 Can shoulder instability improve without surgery?

 Yes.
-Many people improve with a structured physiotherapy program that targets rotator cuff strength, scapular control, proprioception, and gradual return to activity.
+Many people improve with a structured physiotherapy program that targets rotator cuff strength, scapular control, proprioception, load tolerance, and gradual return to normal activity.

 How long does physiotherapy take for shoulder instability?

 Recovery varies.
-Some people improve within a few weeks, while others with recurrent or multidirectional instability may need several months of rehabilitation.
+Some people improve within a few weeks, while recurrent or multidirectional instability may need several months of progressive rehabilitation.

 When should I get my shoulder checked?